Edsger W. Dijkstra: Use of technology

-He eschewed the use of computers in his own work for many decades.
+He avoided the use of computers in his own work for many decades.
 Even after he succumbed to his UT colleagues' encouragement and acquired a Macintosh computer, he used it only for e-mail and for browsing the World Wide Web.
 Dijkstra never wrote his articles using a computer.
 He preferred to rely on his typewriter and later on his Montblanc pen.
 Dijkstra's favorite writing instrument was the Montblanc Meisterstück fountain pen.

 He had no use for word processors, believing that one should be able to write a letter or article without rough drafts, rewriting, or any significant editing.
 He would work it all out in his head before putting pen to paper, and once mentioned that when he was a physics student he would solve his homework problems in his head while walking the streets of Leiden.

 Most of Dijkstra's publications were written by him alone.
 He never had a secretary and took care of all his correspondence alone.
 When colleagues prepared a Festschrift for his sixtieth birthday, published by Springer-Verlag, he took the trouble to thank each of the 61 contributors separately, in a hand-written letter.

 In The Humble Programmer (1972), Dijkstra wrote: "We must not forget that it is not our [computing scientists'] business to make programs, it is our business to design classes of computations that will display a desired behaviour."

 Dijkstra also opposed the inclusion of software engineering under the umbrella of academic computer science.
-He wrote that, "As economics is known as "The Miserable Science", software engineering should be known as "The Doomed Discipline", doomed because it cannot even approach its goal since its goal is self-contradictory."
-And "software engineering has accepted as its charter 'How to program if you cannot.'"
+He wrote that, "As economics is known as 'The Miserable Science', software engineering should be known as 'The Doomed Discipline', doomed because it cannot even approach its goal since its goal is self-contradictory," and "software engineering has accepted as its charter 'How to program if you cannot.'"

 Personal life

+Dijkstra and his wife Ria had three children: the computer scientist Rutger M. Dijkstra and Marcus and Femke.

-Dijkstra led a modest lifestyle, to the point of being spartan.
+Dijkstra led a modest lifestyle to the point of "being spartan".
 His and his wife's house in Nuenen was simple, small and unassuming.
 He did not own a television, a video player, or a mobile telephone, and did not go to the movies.
 He played the piano, and, while in Austin, liked to go to concerts.
 An enthusiastic listener of classical music, Dijkstra's favorite composer was Mozart.